learn-co-curriculum/se-postwork/career_advice/professional_orgs.md

 [Hashnode](https://hashnode.com/) - Everything you need to start blogging as a developer!

 [Indie Hackers](https://www.indiehackers.com/) - An Indie hacker is "a person building an online project that can generate revenue."
-This global community discusses their ideas, resources, strategies, and revenue stats from their projects.- Podcasts for indie hackers Here
+This global community discusses their ideas, resources, strategies, and revenue stats from their projects.

 [Out in Tech](https://outintech.com/) - A community of LGBTQIA+ people in tech helping eachother learn, network, and more!